 With that said, there are a few general tips we can offer to help you balance your posts.

-When it comes to Facebook, aim to post at least three to five times per week.
+When it comes to Facebook, (London) based Social media agencies generally aim to post at least three to five times per week.

 On more fast-paced social sites like Instagram or Twitter, you’ll need to post quite a bit more.
 A few tweets per day and maybe two Instagram posts should keep your brand at the forefront of your customers’ minds.